Scroll to top

 5. Plan your execution.

-Not structuring a document logically can greatly hinder its effectiveness and impact on the intended audience.
-When information is not organized logically and coherently, it can be difficult for readers to follow and comprehend the main points and messages.
-This can lead to confusion, frustration, and a lack of interest in the document.
+2. Not structuring the document logically: Not structuring a document logically can hinder its effectiveness and impact on the audience.
+Unorganized information makes it hard for readers to follow and comprehend, leading to confusion, frustration, and loss of interest.

 Key Errors in Slides Content Creation